BR British Rail Crimson & Cream

 locomotives and once multiple unit stock) making them unique in this respect.

-Ramsgate depot.
-Up to two four-wheel vacuum-braked tanks were hauled on each
+washing plant at Ramsgate depot.
+Up to two four-wheel vacuum-braked tanks were

 With